High-Temperature Alloys vs Titanium Alloys

 1. Excellent High-Temperature Performance: They maintain high oxidation resistance, thermal fatigue resistance, creep resistance, and wear resistance at elevated temperatures.

-2. Superior Mechanical Properties: High-temperature alloys have high strength, toughness, and resistance to stress corrosion cracking.
+2. Superior Mechanical Properties: High-temperature alloys are solid, challenging, and resistant to stress corrosion cracking.

 3. Good Processability: They can be processed using various methods such as casting, forging, rolling, drawing, and welding.